ipatch/homebrew-us-05/README.md

 I was able to build freecad from commit f35d30bc on the master branch using brew and a hacked together formula, and posted it about on the freecad [forum][mythread], and ran into some issues with incrementing the _build revisison number_ which i later found out is related to shallow clones. ~~at some point, something changed on my system, ie. macos 10.13.6 (17G14042), i did perform the 10.13 upgrades a few days ago from writing this, so not sure if the upgrade is the culpret for my failing brew builds.~~

-And i have been unsucessful in building freecad on high sierra using the git source without using the formula file, but still using mac homebrew dependencies.
+I've also been sucessful in building freecad on mojave using the git source without using a formula file while still using mac homebrew dependencies.

 [mythread]: <https://forum.freecadweb.org/viewtopic.php?f=4&t=51981>